Cyclones in India

 Saffir-Simpson scale:

-The cyclone did not make direct landfall.
-On December 9th, 2022 at 11:30 pm it had the shortest distance at about 55 km southwest of Injambakkam in Southern.
+The cyclone did not make direct landfall in India.
+On May 14th, 2023 at 8:30 pm it had the shortest distance at about 84 km southwest of Saiha in North Eastern.

 Sitrang: October 23-24, 2022